 Definition of Balance Sheet

 The following article provides an outline for how to read a balance sheet?
-Reading a Balance sheet rightly helps the users to understand the financial stability and position of a company as a balance sheet is the most important report which shows the financial standings and strength of a company at a point of time by comprising the data of Assets, liabilities, and shareholder’s equity of the company at that point of time (generally Balance sheet is prepared at month end or quarter end or year-end).
+Reading a Balance sheet rightly helps the users to understand the financial stability and position of a company as a balance sheet is the most crucial report which shows the financial standings and strength of a company at a point of time by comprising the data of Assets, liabilities, and shareholder’s equity of the company at that point of time (generally Balance sheet is prepared at month-end or quarter-end or year-end).

-The balance sheet is basically a snapshot of the financial position and status of a company at a particular time (as on the date) which helps the stake holders to quantify the financial strengths of the company.
+The balance sheet is a snapshot of a company’s financial position and status at a particular time (as on the date), which helps the stakeholders to quantify the company’s financial strengths.
 The balance sheet is prepared based on an equation called Balance Sheet Equation, which is;

 How to Read a Balance Sheet?

-As per the Balance sheet equation, the Balance Sheet could be divided in 3 components and these components could also be sub divided into parts which could be summarised as follows:
+As per the Balance sheet equation, the Balance Sheet could be divided into three components, and these components could also be sub-divided into parts which could be summarised as follows:

 - Shareholder’s Equity: Common Shares & Retained Earnings

-To understand the balance sheet, it is vital to understand these components as well as their sub-categories.
+To understand the balance sheet, it is vital to understand these components and their sub-categories.

-1. Assets: Assets are used to operate the business and which provide future economic benefits to the entity.
-These are classified in two categories:
+1. Assets: Assets are used to operate the business and provide future economic benefits to the entity.
+These are classified into two categories:

 - Current Assets: Current Assets are typically liquid assets that could be converted into cash or cash equivalents within one year.
 Current Assets Include-

-- Inventories: The stock in trade is available on the date of the balance sheet which company is used to sell.
-Inventories include raw material, finished goods, intermediary goods (goods which are still progress to completion), as well as trading goods.
+- Inventories: The stock in trade is available on the date of the balance sheet, which the company is used to selling.
+Inventories include raw materials, finished goods, intermediary goods (which are still progressing to completion), and trading goods.

-- Accounts Receivable: These are the amounts that have been earned by the company through his sales but not has been received yet, and the bad debt also has been written off from the amount, which is not expected to be received in future.
+- Accounts Receivable: These are the amounts that have been earned by the company through its sales but not received yet, and the bad debt also has been written off from the amount, which is not expected to be received in the future.

-- Cash & Cash Equivalents: These are the assets that are completely liquid in nature, like cash & bank balance.
+- Cash & Cash Equivalents: These are entirely liquid assets, like cash & bank balance.

-- Non-Current Assets (Long Term Assets): Long term assets are the areas where companies have expended the most capital for long term returns.
+- Non-Current Assets (Long Term Assets): Long-term assets are where companies have expended the most capital for long-term returns.
 These includes:

-2. Liabilities: These are the expenses that the company owe to others.
-It could be categorized in two:
+2. Liabilities: The company owes the expenses to others.
+It could be categorized into two:

-- Current Liabilities: These are the liabilities which are need to be payed within 1 year of time.
-These include short term borrowing, trade payables, interest payables, etc.
+- Current Liabilities: These are the liabilities that need to be paid within one year.
+These include short-term borrowing, trade payables, interest payables, etc.

-- Non-Current liabilities: These are the liabilities which are need to be payed or have a credit period of more than 1 year.
+- Non-Current liabilities: These are the liabilities that need to be paid or have a credit period of more than one year.
 These include liabilities that are not covered in current liabilities.

-3. Shareholder’s Equity: This is also termed as net worth or the overall value of the company.
-It includes the common equities which are received from the shareholders which has been issued to them and it also includes Retained Earnings.
+3. Shareholder’s Equity: This is also termed net worth or the company’s overall value.
+It includes the common equities received from the shareholders and has been issued to them, and it also includes Retained Earnings.

-- Share Capital & Common Stock: It shows the total value for which investors have invested in the company and the value of stocks that has been issued to shareholders.
+- Share Capital & Common Stock: It shows the total value for which investors have invested in the company and the value of stocks that have been issued to shareholders.

-- Retained Earnings: These are the funds accumulated through profit remains of companies over a period of running business which has been saved and might be used in the business or paid off as dividend to the shareholders.
+- Retained Earnings: These are the funds accumulated through profit remains of companies throughout running a business which has been saved and might be used in the industry or paid off as dividends to the shareholders.

-Through this information and the data provided in the Notes to Accounts and through different types of ratio analysis, the users can test the financial stands of the business and the efficiency of running the business as well.
+Through this information and the data provided in the Notes to Accounts and through different types of ratio analysis, the users can test the financial stands of the business and the efficiency of running the company.